South Korea

 Target Overview

-In its NDC submitted in 2021, South Korea has set an unconditional NDC target of reducing 40% GHG emissions below 2018 levels by 2030, a significant improvement on the previous NDC (24.4% below 2017 levels).
-Excluding the forestry contribution and reduction overseas, as described in an accompanying government document (Republic of Korea, 2021b), the target translates to a 37% reduction of domestic emissions by 2030 compared to 2018 levels, and the CAT rates this target as “Insufficient”, compared to required domestic efforts according to modelled domestic pathways.
+In its updated 2030 NDC submitted in 2021, South Korea set an unconditional target of reducing emissions by 40% below 2018 levels by 2030, a significant improvement from its predecessor (24.4% below 2017 levels).
+The target translates to a 32% reduction of domestic emissions by 2030 below 2018 levels excluding the land use, land use change and forestry (LULUCF) sector’s contribution and reductions overseas, as described in an accompanying government document (Republic of Korea, 2021a).
+The CAT rates this target as “Almost sufficient” compared to modelled domestic pathways.

 SOUTH KOREA - Main climate targets